prooph/service-bus/docs/command_bus.md

 - `invoke-handler`: Having the command handler in place it's time to invoke it with the command.
 The CommandBus always triggers the event.
 It performs no default action even if the command handler is a callable.

 - `handle-error`: If at any time a plugin or the CommandBus itself throws an exception it is caught and passed to the CommandDispatch.
-The normal event chain breaks and a
+The normal action event chain breaks and a
 `handle-error` event is triggered instead.
-Listeners can access the exception by calling `CommandDispatch::getException`.
+Plugins can access the exception by calling `CommandDispatch::getException`.
-A `handle-error` listener or a `finalize` listener can unset the exception by calling `CommandDispatch::setException(null)`.
+A `handle-error` plugin or a `finalize` plugin can unset the exception by calling `CommandDispatch::setException(null)`.
-When all listeners are informed about the error and no one has unset the exception the CommandBus throws a Prooph\ServiceBus\Exception\CommandDispatchException to inform the outside world about the error.
+When all plugins are informed about the error and no one has unset the exception the CommandBus throws a Prooph\ServiceBus\Exception\CommandDispatchException to inform the outside world about the error.

-- `finalize`: This event is always triggered at the end of the process no matter if the process was successful or an exception was thrown.
+- `finalize`: This action event is always triggered at the end of the process no matter if the process was successful or an exception was thrown.
 It is the ideal place to attach a monitoring plugin.

 # Commands